Terms and Conditions

 6. Where is the data held?

 When you take out a subscription to Parish Pump Ltd, your data is stored on our database.
-The database is stored on a web server which is secured by firewall that employs access control to restrict unauthorised access to the data.
+The database is stored on a web server which is secured to restrict unauthorised access to the data.
 Software updates are monitored and applied to ensure that the latest secure versions are used.
-Backups of the website database are taken and stored on an encrypted off-site system.
+Backups of the website database are taken and stored on a separate system.
 When you email us, your email will be kept secure by the Parish Pump staff who have appropriate security measures on their devices.
-When you write to us, your letter is kept in the Parish Pump office, which is locked.
+When you write to us, your letter is kept in the Parish Pump office, which is locked when not in use.

 If you opt-in to the Parish Pump newsletter, then your name and email address will also be stored in our Mailchimp account, on the Mailchimp servers, until you opt-out of the newsletter (or your Parish Pump subscription expires).